brean/ros2-turtlebot3-gazebo-docker/README.md

-# ROS 2 foxy Gazebo Simulation in docker
+# ROS 2 humble Gazebo Simulation in docker
-Run gazebo classic simulation with Turtlebot 3 with ROS 2 foxy in a local docker container.
+Run gazebo classic simulation with Turtlebot 3 with ROS 2 humble in a local docker container.

 ![](doc/gazebo_classic_and_rviz2.gif)